 Kathy Page is the British-Canadian author of seven previous novels, including The Story of My Face (longlisted for the Orange Prize in 2002) and Alphabet (nominated for the Governor General’s Literary Award for fiction in Canada in 2005), as well as Canada’s Giller Prize-shortlisted story collections Paradise & Elsewhere (2014) and The Two of Us (2016).
-Her new novel, Dear Evelyn, will be published in 2018 by And Other Stories in Europe and Biblioasis in North America.
+Her latest novel, Dear Evelyn, was published in 2018 by And Other Stories in Europe and Biblioasis in North America.
 Born and raised in the UK, she now lives on Salt Spring Island, near Vancouver in Canada.

 'Under the cover of a domestic history, Page has ambushed us with a chilling account of a disordered personality.
 Evelyn, trapped in her trophy house, is every bit as much a casualty of her time and place as her browbeaten husband.
 Page’s measured, intelligent novel treads nimbly around this bleak terrain.'